anoma/namada-interface/specs/browser-extension/security.md

 ## Origin validation

 When the `postMessage` API is being used, we check that the origin matches.
-This validation is necessary to avoid cross-domain messages from occuring.
+This validation is necessary to avoid cross-domain messages from occurring.

 In addition, we also implement [https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts#connection-based_messaging](connection-based messaging) when communicating between the web client and the content scripts.
 This requires that we establish a "port" over which we post messages.